 If you so wish you should in the first instance report any concerns you may have to your line manager in writing who will treat the matter with complete confidence.
 You will receive a response in writing.
 If you are not satisfied with the explanation or reason given to you, you should raise the matter with the appropriate organisation or body.
 The bodies (“prescribed persons”) are set out in legislation.

-If you have good reason to believe that you would suffer detriment by reporting your concerns to your line manager then you should report them to the Managing Director.
+If you have good reason to believe that you would suffer detriment by reporting your concerns to your line manager then you should report them to a member of the Senior Management team.